civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Brief Changelog:
+2009-06-01 (Revision 990)
+Fixed:    The game does not crash, if a civilization is wiped out.
+Fixed:    The game does not hang if the AI cannot find enough transporters for
+          a goal like sieging a city.
+Added:    More of the government modifed functionality for buildings and
+          wonders was implemented.
+Fixed:    The AI regard for another player is recomputed when first cobtact
+          is made.
+This prevents the AI to give the human player a map exchange a peace treaty etc. on the first turn of contact.
+Now the human player has to build up trust, first.
+Fixed:    Units with zero movepoints cannot move after an upgrade anymore.
+Fixed:    The game now updates the displayed unit information including its picture.
+Added:    New database flags for modders:
+- UnitDB:
+   UpgradeAnywhere         Unit can be upgraded outside of cities and forts UpgradeDoesNotHeal      Unit does not regain fuel, HP, and movepoints
+                           after an upgrade.

 2009-05-17 (Revision 981)
 Fixed:    The AI does not try to use units for conquest if those units were
           assigned for city garrison.
 Such a attack does not fail anymore.